Journal goals and scope

 Ethics in publishing

-Peer - reviewed process is a base of the current academic community.
+Peer - reviewed process is the base of the current academic community.
 It reflects the quality of the papers and their authors’ knowledge.
 Peer-reviewed articles support and embody the scientific method.
 So, it is important to agree regarding the standards of expected ethics in publishing.
-The submitted paper must be original authors' work.
+The submitted paper must be the original authors' work.

-Duties of authors: originality of submitted paper, authorship of submitted paper, acknowledgement of sources, avoid disclosure and conflicts of interest (including any financial, personal or other relationships that could inappropriately influence, or be perceived to negatively influence other persons or organizations), avoid fundamental errors in papers, avoid multiple/ concurrent submissions and publications, respect reporting standards.
+Duties of authors: originality of the submitted paper, authorship of a submitted paper, acknowledgment of sources, avoiding disclosure and conflicts of interest (including any financial, personal, or other relationships that could inappropriately influence or be perceived to influence other persons or organizations negatively), avoid fundamental errors in papers, avoid multiple/ concurrent submissions and publications, respect reporting standards.

 Submitted paper must have not been previously published (except in the form of an abstract or conference abstract), and not submitted for publication elsewhere.
-Also, the submitted paper must be approved by all authors (if there are more than one author).
+Also, the submitted paper must be approved by all authors (if there is more than one author).
 If the paper is accepted, it will not be published anywhere else in the same form in any language without the consent of the copyright holder.
-By submitting the paper, authors accept all stated terms.
+By submitting the paper, the authors accept all stated terms.

-Duties of editors: making fair publication decision, assigning reviewers, promptly notify the authors on reviewer’s opinion, involvement in final paper publication adjustments but not more than 10% of the submitted paper, confidentiality.
+Duties of editors: making fair publication decisions, assigning reviewers, promptly notifying the authors of the reviewer’s opinion, involvement in final paper publication adjustments but not more than 10% of the submitted paper, confidentiality.

 Double-blind peer review

 Review of Innovation and Competitiveness uses double-blind review, which means that the identities of the authors are concealed from the reviewers, and vice versa.
-To enable this, it is necessary to distinguish the Submission template and Final paper template.
-Submission Template should be submitted without the author’s names (there is a cover letter template which authors should fill in with personal data).
-Accompanying Cover letter should contatin complete authors' information (authors' full names, institutions, institutional address and e-mail of the corresponding author).
-Final paper template should be submitted after the author is notified about paper acceptance from the editors.
+To enable this, it is necessary to distinguish the Submission template and the Final paper template.
+The submission Template should be submitted without the author’s name (there is a cover letter template that authors should fill in with personal data).
+The accompanying Cover letter should contain complete authors' information (authors' full names, institutions, institutional address, and e-mail of the corresponding author).
+The final paper template should be submitted after the author is notified about paper's acceptance by the editors.
 For details, check the templates - pack.
 Before submitting the paper, please read The Guide for Authors.